Home » Daphne Jones, 22: Was Pregnant When She Vanished From New Orleans In 1999

-A young woman has been missing for over two decades and there doesn’t seem to be any movement on her case.
+A young woman has been missing for over two decades, and there doesn’t seem to be any movement in her case.
 It was just days after the New Year when Daphne Jones reportedly had enough.
 Reports state that the 22-year-old was a student at the University of New Orleans and moved out of the dormitory into an apartment off-campus.
-Daphne learned that she was pregnant, so she reportedly decided it was time to leave school, quit her part-time hostess job at Brennan’s Restaurant, and return home to Maryland to move back in with her mother.
+Daphne learned she was pregnant, so she reportedly decided to leave school, quit her part-time hostess job at Brennan’s Restaurant, and return home to Maryland to move back in with her mother.
 She vanished before that could happen.

 “She refused to have an abortion.
 She told her mother….and her mother told Daphne to come home so that she could take care of her,” Daphne’s aunt Helena Smith told NewsOne.

 Daphne’s grandmother is said to have been the last person to see her as she dropped Daphne off at her apartment.
 Helena reportedly told NewsOne that her mother had an “eerie feeling” in those last moments with Daphne.
 “Something told her not to leave but she pulled off,” said Helena.

 The grandmother may have been the last person to see Daphne, but she wasn’t the last person to hear from her.
 Daphne’s cousin reportedly got a call later that day during the time when Daphne was supposed to have been at work.
 According to the cousin, Daphne was upset, but it is unclear what bothered her.

 Later, Daphne’s family convinced the landlord to grant them entrance to her apartment.
 There, they found a puzzling scene.